buildpacks/docs/content/docs/tools/tekton.md

   a request for storage by a user.

 #### 4.1 PVCs
-Create a file (e.g. `resources.yml`), which defines two PVCs, one which contains the source code, and the other to serve as a cache between builds:
+Create a file (e.g. `resources.yml`), which defines two `PersistentVolumeClaim`s, one which contains the source code, and the other to serve as a cache between builds:
 ```yaml
 ---